7 Signs You Work with a Toxic Achiever and How to Cope

 How do you know if one of your team members is a toxic achiever, or just a pretty good producer who can be irritating to work with?
 Let me describe some common characteristics.
 Toxic achievers:

 - Are brighter, faster, and more productive than anyone else in their area within the organization.
-From a production point-of-view, they are “top dog.”
-(They know it.
+From a production point-of-view, they are “top dog” (They know it.
 You know it.
 The management knows it.
 And they use this position to their advantage.)

 - Relate to others in a condescending, brusque manner, flaunting their productivity as a reason to be treated as special.
 Toxic achievers are good at what they do and they are not shy about reminding others of their performance history.
-They freely share their advice with colleagues (even when it is not asked for), and are loath to receive input from colleagues.
+They freely share their advice with coworkers (even when it is not asked for), and are loath to receive input from colleagues.

 - Can be angry, vindictive, and destructive with their words.
 These individuals can chew you up and spit you out in one motion, either in private (if you’re lucky) or in front of your peers and supervisor.